City of Jackson remains under state-imposed boil water notice

 JACKSON, Miss.
 (WJTV) – As of Tuesday, July 5, the City of Jackson still remains under a state-imposed boil water notice.

+In addition to the water samples, the Health Department is also monitoring water production at the O.B.
+Curtis Plant to ensure stability.

 The notice will remain in place until water samples reach an acceptable level and water production at the plant is stabilized.
-Due to the ongoing circumstances, the City of Jackson said it cannot commit to a specific timeline, but the goal is to be off the notice by the end of the week.
+Due to the ongoing circumstances, Jackson leaders said they cannot commit to a specific timeline, but the goal is to be off the notice by the end of the week.

-The City will continue to provide neighbors bottled water under the state-imposed notice.
-Drinkable water is also available at the Sykes Community Center at 520 Sykes Road from 8 a.m. to 4 p.m.
+The city will continue to provide neighbors bottled water under the state-imposed notice.
+Drinkable water is also available at the Sykes Community Center at 520 Sykes Road from 8:00 a.m. to 4:00 p.m.
 Neighbors are asked to bring a container to store the water in.